 Views to the site are primarily obscured by the hoarding around the Steel Edge UK site.
 The end elevation of the curved roof to the existing retail building can be seen above the hoarding.
+Since the photograph from this viewpoint was taken, the large Ash tree (T2) in the centre of the view has been removed and replaced by a large electronic advertising screen.
 The proposed building will be set much further back in to the site and is likely to be hidden behind the hoarding.
 If at some future time the hoarding is removed, there may be oblique views across the proposed car park to the office frontage.
 Over time the effect of the initial change will diminish as the office frontage to the new building becomes familiar and the proposed trees establish.